Powered by SchoolDash

 Finances: About average.
 The school budget has been roughly in balance

-Sixth form: Below average.
-Attainment is about average, progress is about average and destinations at 18 (allowing for attainment) are below average.
+Sixth form: About average.
+Attainment is below average, progress is about average and destinations at 18 (allowing for attainment) are about average.

 Disadvantaged pupils: Poor.
-Progress up to age 16 is poor.
-Destinations at 16 are above average.
-Progress at 16-18 is about average.
+Progress up to age 16 is about average.
+Destinations at 16 are below average.
+Progress at 16-18 is below average.
 Destinations at 18 (allowing for attainment) are poor.